 It’s an audience that marketers stake their entire budgets on, and he’s speaking to them straight.
 In what Madison Avenue would classify as the wrong ways.
 He is not politically correct and doesn’t try to be.

 He quotes scripture and Ronald Reagan, and great thought leaders throughout history.
 He calls young people “snowflakes.”

-No matter what your age, this should be encouraging.
+No matter what your age is, this should be encouraging.
 There is still a market for common sense.
 Some argue that millennials are too soft.
-I would argue that Amercan’s are too soft no matter the age.
-In general, as a culture, we care way too much about what other people think about us.
-This mentality prevents growth in every area of life We know our readers are students who acquire sound advice and knowledge from credible people and do the best to implement that information.
+I would argue that Americans are too soft no matter the age.
+As a culture, we care way too much about what other people think about us.
+This mentality prevents growth in every area of life.
+We know our readers are students who acquire sound advice and knowledge from credible people and do the best to implement that information.

 If we are talking about you, and you haven’t already, put Dave Ramsey on your small list of those worth learning from.